dabasanta/DNSExplorer/README.md

 This file must be specified using the basolute path, or just the name if it is in the same directory as the script.
 **Note:** The file must be text and correspond to the "*ASCII text*" format, any other format will not be for the script.

+## DNSExplorer-minimal

+Ideal to be run in hostile shell environments, for example a **low-privilege remote reverse** shell.
+Unnecessary output and bash colors have been removed, the script has been shortened to optimize its performance by removing unnecessary line breaks.

+Its functionality is identical to that of the original script, it has only been optimized a little more at the shell scripting level, leaving aside the aesthetics of the code.